Vivonet/Gravity/README.md

 **A:** Not yet, but I don't expect this would be too difficult.
 I just don't have any experience with AppKit on OS X, but I expect it will be very possible to port/extend Gravity to OS X in the near future.

 ##Requirements
 Gravity makes heavy use of the `UIStackView`, so iOS 9 only, I'm afraid!
 This is brand spankin' new stuff!
+(Note: I may try to implement support for [TZStackView](https://github.com/tomvanzummeren/TZStackView) to bring support for Gravity to older iOS versions.)

-Oh and it also depends on https://github.com/PureLayout/PureLayout as well, for now at least.
+It also depends on Tyler Fox's life-saving [PureLayout](https://github.com/PureLayout/PureLayout) framework as well, for now at least.